spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/keys/keys.md

 - Verify the public key in the image is valid (by checking digest of the key vs binding policy)
 - Verify the signature on the pre-calculated measurements using the public key
-- Compare the precalculated measurements vs the actual PCR measurements.
+- Compare the precalculated measurements vs the actual PCR measurements

 If all three verifications are successful, TPM will decrypt the secure blob, release DEK, and the OS can use it to decrypt the encrypted partitions of the disk.